Milky Way Poke Cake is a delicious and easy way to dress up a box cake mix and make a rich dessert.

 - Next evenly pour and distribute caramel topping into the holes in the cake.

 - Once cake is cooled completely, evenly spread thawed cool whip over the top of cake.

 - Sprinkle chopped Milky Ways ( I also used snickers) over the top of cool whip.

-- Store in fridge until ready to eat.
+- Store in the refrigerator until ready to eat.

-If you love this dessert recipe try these:
+If you love this quick and easy dessert recipe try these: